aidatorajiro/crypto/README.md

 ## HTTP/2

-- muzukasisa.txt - Not actually crypto?
+- muzukasisa.txt - Not actually crypto but obfuscation?
 Attempt to "netcat" (although using openssl so not completely full-scratch) HTTP/2 connection.
 Not working for now...